UCSDJonghun/CSE15L_Labreports-fa22/lab-report4-week-5.md

 technical/plos/journal.pbio.0020064.txt:        the UCSD–NIDCR researchers took PLCβ2 knockout mice, which did not respond to bitter,
 ```

-* Only display "UCSD" not display "ucsd"
+*  display "UCSD" and "ucsd"